 - Inspiration for the Work: The writers got the concept from the following question: What if Lex Luthor defeated Superman?

 - Missing Trailer Scene: Megamind explained that he is evil's totally handsome weapon in the teaser trailer.

 - The Other Darrin: For the video games, the film characters except for Titan got their voices replaced with normal voice actors.

 - Quote Source:

-- Sequel in Another Medium: The video game continued the storyline from the movie.
+- Sequel in Another Medium: The video game and comics continued the storyline from the movie.